gvwilson/sensibleadventures/nardica/nardica.md

 cursing at the sizzling laser burn on her arm.
-Iffy barely had time to snatch up the pair of toolboxes by her chair before the other Marines hurried everyone down the stairs behind the governor's desk into a narrow corridor that smelled of sweat and machinery.
+Iffy barely had time to snatch up the pair of toolboxes by her chair before the other Marines hurried everyone down the stairs behind the governor's desk into a narrow zig-zag corridor that smelled of sweat and machinery.
 Pipes as thick as Iffy's forearm ran along the ceiling, a color-coded mix of water, waste, secure optical cabling, and highways for the rat-sized security robots